 A robust network of doctors and hospitals who are committed to providing a higher standard of care and are working together to better coordinate your care.

 More affordable healthcare with lower monthly premiums or savings at the doctor's office on things like copays.

-Helpful resources, which can include dedicated customer service teams and digital tools to make it easy to find higher-quality, lower-cost doctors and hospitals that are in the network.
+Helpful resources, which can include virtual care services, dedicated customer service teams and digital tools to make it easy to find higher-quality, lower-cost doctors and hospitals that are in the network.